What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 Why Condensing Furnaces Cost More

-Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-To allow a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+The majority of variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run All the Time?